 Simon holds a Bachelor of Arts (Psychology) & Bachelor of Commerce (Finance) both from the University of Adelaide, Graduate Diploma in Applied Finance & Investments from the Securities Institute of Australia, Master of Applied Finance from Macquarie University, Diploma of Financial Planning from MLC Advice Education and a Graduate Certificate in Management from the Australian Institute of Management.

-** Due to overwhelming investor response, the venue has now been moved to Macquarie’s offices at G/F, 1 Shelley Street, Sydney NSW 2000.Register your interest for this event
+** Due to overwhelming investor response, the venue has now been moved to Macquarie’s offices at G/F, 1 Shelley Street, Sydney NSW 2000.Enquire about this event